darvil82/lanat-docs/Lanat/topics/Commands.md

 }
 ```

-For now, we will only gathered the input by calling ``getResult`` on the `AfterParseOptions` instance returned by the
+For now, we will gather the input by calling ``getResult`` on the `AfterParseOptions` instance returned by the
 ``parse`` method.
 This returns us a ``ParseResultRoot`` instance, which allows us to access the parsed values.

 ```Java